 Exams and Tests

-Your doctor will perform a physical exam, which includes listening to your heart.
+Your health care provider will perform a physical exam, which includes listening to your heart.
 You may have a fast heart rate (tachycardia).
-The doctor may find that your deep tendon reflexes (knee jerks or others) do not work properly.
+The provider may find that your deep tendon reflexes (knee jerks or others) do not work properly.

 Some of the medicines used to treat a sudden (acute) attack of porphyria may include: